code42/py42/docs/userguides/userriskprofile.md

 py42.util.print_response(sdk.userriskprofile.get(user_id))
 ```

-The `paths` arguments only needs to be provided if you want to clear one of the `startDate`, `endDate`, or `notes` fields.
+The `paths` argument only needs to be provided if you want to clear one of the `startDate`, `endDate`, or `notes` fields.
 In cases where those fields are otherwise being updated (with values provided for their respective arguments) py42 will set the paths variable for you.

 For example, the following code will clear the `endDate` and `notes` fields: